tukkek/tie/README.md

 - `template.react()`: registers a call-back to any default event in the HTML page.
 - `template.listen()`: as `react()` but reacts to only a single element at a time.
 - `template.trap()`: enables reacting to property changes in a Java-script object.
-- `pojo.bind()`: once enabled, registers the callbacks for the Java-script object.
+- `template.bind()`: registers the call-backs for the trapped Java-script object.

 Keep in mind that you can always access all the normal Java-script features you know and love via the `template.root` element, which is a template clone's root element.
 This allows you, for example, to register non-default event listeners which aren't covered by `template.react()` and `template.listen()`.